 What they are:

-Parabens found in consumer products are made synthetically by reacting an alcohol with an acid.
-While the form of alcohol varies depending on the specific paraben, the acid is always p-hydroxybenzoic acid – a synthetic reproduction of a natural compound found in some mushrooms, coconuts, Acai oil, and more.
+Though a common chemical preservative found in personal care products, many consumers do not know the answer to one valuable question: what are parabens?
+Parabens found in cosmetic products, skincare products, hair products, and even food products are made synthetically by reacting an alcohol with an acid.
+While the form of alcohol varies depending on the specific paraben concentration, the acid is always p-hydroxybenzoic acid – a synthetic reproduction of a natural compound found in some mushrooms, coconuts, Acai oil, and more.

 What they do:

-Since the 1950s, parabens have been used in vast array of products to prevent bacteria growth and they are currently the most widely used cosmetic preservative on the market.
-They are also sometimes used as a preservative in pharmaceuticals and food.
+Since the 1950s, parabens have been used in a vast array of products to prevent bacteria growth and these potentially harmful chemicals are currently the most widely used cosmetic preservative on the market.
+They are also sometimes used as a preservative in pharmaceuticals and food products.

 Why we’re featuring them today:

-Parabens are included in our Honestly Free Guarantee because they can potentially affect natural hormone production or other aspects of the hormone (endocrine) system.
-Their health risks are hotly debated, so here’s a snapshot of the research and controversy.
+Parabens are included in our Honestly Free Guarantee because paraben exposure can potentially affect natural hormone production or other aspects of the hormone system, leading to endocrine disruption.
+Their health risks are hotly debated, so here’s a snapshot of the research and controversy over this specific chemical.

 In 2004, a small study led by Dr. Philippa Darbre in the UK found parabens in samples of breast tumors leading to widespread concerns over parabens’ potential role in breast cancer.
-Critics pointed out that noncancerous tissue from healthy breasts weren’t tested for the presence of parabens and that the presence of parabens in tumors doesn’t prove that they caused the cancer.
-Both are legitimate points, but follow-up studies have continued to identify reasons for concern.
+Critics pointed out that noncancerous breast tissue wasn’t tested for paraben levels and that the presence of parabens in tumors doesn’t prove that they caused the cancer.
+Both are legitimate points, but follow-up studies have continued to identify reasons for concern pertaining to paraben use.

 - In 2008, Darbre and her associates reviewed all of the research that had been conducted in the 4 years since their original findings and the body of evidence showed the following:

-- Intact parabens were present in human urine (meaning the human body was not fully capable of metabolizing – or breaking down – the chemicals)
+- Intact parabens were present in human urine (meaning the human body was not fully capable of metabolizing – or breaking down – the chemical preservative)

 - Parabens penetrate human skin intact without breakdown and are absorbed systemically

-- Parabens were repeatedly shown to have estrogen disruption impacts
+- Parabens were repeatedly shown to contribute to estrogen disruption

 - Parabens were also found to possess androgen disruption activity